 The looking glass spray is hard to find in stores where I live.
 So I found this one on Amazon.
 It works well!

 Now, the magic begins!
 I used Krylon Looking Glass Silver spray paint and evenly coated the whole window right over the pumpkin stencil thingy.
 I just used one coat.
 Quickly you can see how the water and vinegar mixture repels the paint and remains bubbled on the surface of the window.
 The paint will dry very quickly, within a few minutes.

-I used a paper towel to blot the surface very gently to remove the water after the paint had dried.
+I used a paper towel to gently blot the surface to remove the water after the paint had dried.
 It revealed a peekaboo effect from the chalkboard paint on the other side that gave it a beautiful aged, antiqued mirror look.
 Looking back, a soft cotton cloth would have been better.
 The paper towel was a bit rough.
 DO NOT wipe!
 It will scratch the surface and cause streaks.
 Trust me on this one.
 This was actually my second attempt.
-Read on…

 Vintage Mirrored Fall Decor

 The Chalk Board For Fall Decorating

-When I get tired of the vintage mirror, I simply flip it over and chalk a personal message.
-You just gotta love a good chalkboard!
+When I get tired of the vintage mirror, I flip it over and chalk a personal message.
+Don’t you just love a chalkboard?!
 I can now use this window all year round.
-Indoors for a cute chalkboard or outdoors for Fall Decor.
-Wanna see more cool Fall stuff?
-CLICK HERE to watch the video of how it’s done.
+Indoors as a cute chalkboard or outdoors for Fall Decor.

 Or this one…